-- (a) The proposed use or uses must be of such size and character that it will be in harmony with the appropriate and orderly development of the Planned Business District. - (b) The location, size, intensity, and periods of operation of any such proposed use must be designed to eliminate any possible nuisance likely to emanate therefrom which might be adverse to occupants of any other nearby permitted uses. - (c) The proposed use must be in accord with the spirit and purpose of this Chapter and not be inconsistent with, or contrary to, the objectives sought to be accomplished by this Chapter and principles of sound planning. - (d) The proposed use is of such character that the vehicular traffic generated will not have an adverse effect, or be detrimental, to the surrounding land uses or the adjacent thoroughfares. - (e) The proposed use is of such character and intensity and arranged on the site so as to eliminate any adverse effects resulting from noise, dust, dirt, glare, odor, or fumes. - (f) The proposed use, or change in use, will not be adverse to the promotion of the health, safety, and welfare of the community.
+- (a) The proposed use or uses must be of such size and character that it will be in harmony with the appropriate and orderly development of the Planned Business District. - (b) The location, size, intensity, and periods of operation of any such proposed use must be designed to eliminate any possible nuisance likely to emanate therefrom which might be adverse to occupants of any other nearby permitted uses. - (c) The proposed use must be in accord with the spirit and purpose of this Chapter and not be inconsistent with, or contrary to, the objectives sought to be accomplished by this Chapter and principles of sound planning.

-- (a) Theaters, assembly halls, concert halls, or similar places of assembly when conducted completely within enclosed buildings. - (b) Open-air retail sales of plant material and sales of lawn furniture, playground equipment, and garden supplies provided that: - 1.
+- (d) The proposed use is of such character that the vehicular traffic generated will not have an adverse effect, or be detrimental, to the surrounding land uses or the adjacent thoroughfares. - (e) The proposed use is of such character and intensity and arranged on the site so as to eliminate any adverse effects resulting from noise, dust, dirt, glare, odor, or fumes. - (f) The proposed use, or change in use, will not be adverse to the promotion of the health, safety, and welfare of the community. - (2) Uses (Amended Ordinance 1734 4/22/21) - (a) Theaters, assembly halls, concert halls, religious institutions, or similar places of assembly when conducted completely within enclosed buildings.
+(Amended Ordinance 1745 11/4/21) - (b) Open-air retail sales of plant material and sales of lawn furniture, playground equipment, and garden supplies provided that: - 1.
 The open-air sales area is enclosed with a fence. - 2.
 That such sales area is in conjunction with indoor sales of the same general type. - 3.
-That the square footage of the open sales area is no greater than the indoor sales area.

-- (c) Arcades with a minimum of one hundred (100) gross square feet (9.3 square meters) of floor area per machine and if located within a building or structure containing other uses, the amusement arcade shall be separated and segregated from such other uses by the means of approved walls, rails, fences, or similar approved means as to specifically delineate the area in which said machines are to be located, the minimum square footage of floor area per machine being measured thereby, bowling alley, billiard halls, indoor archery ranges, indoor skating rink, and similar forms of indoor commercial recreation when the building or portion of building used for said purposes is located at least two hundred (200') feet (61 meters) from any residentially zoned property.
-(Amended Ordinance 1103 10/11/82) - (d) Hotels and motels. - (e) Any restaurant with a drive-thru, any restaurant with a bar/lounge, and any restaurant open 24 hours (Amended Ordinance 1059 8/8/81; Amended Ordinance 1281 5/22/89; Amended Ordinance 1426 9/24/98; Amended Ordinance 1699 12/27/18)
+That the square footage of the open sales area is no greater than the indoor sales area. - (c) Arcades with a minimum of one hundred (100) gross square feet of floor area per machine and if located within a building or structure containing other uses, the amusement arcade shall be separated and segregated from such other uses by the means of approved walls, rails, fences, or similar approved means as to specifically delineate the area in which said machines are to be located, the minimum square footage of floor area per machine being measured thereby, bowling alley, billiard halls, indoor archery ranges, indoor skating rink, and similar forms of indoor commercial recreation when the building or portion of building used for said purposes is located at least two hundred (200') feet from any residentially zoned property.
+(Amended Ordinance 1103 10/11/82) - (d) Hotels and motels. - (e) Any restaurant with a drive-thru, any restaurant with a bar/lounge, and any restaurant open 24 hours (Amended - Ordinance 1059 - 8/8/81; Amended - Ordinance 1281 - 5/22/89; Amended - Ordinance 1426 - 9/24/98; Amended - Ordinance 1699 - 12/27/18)